Close

 Three reasons writers procrastinate and what to do about it

 I’ve had a few goes at writing this post.
 In between stopping and starting, I’ve checked my email dozens of times, written a couple of grocery lists, walked the dogs, made banana bread and updated my LinkedIn profile.
+When tackling a new task or project, just getting started can be half the battle.
 Researcher Fuschia Sirois reports that up to one in every four people is a chronic procrastinator.
 In Procrastination, she defines it as:

 … a common self-regulation problem involving the unnecessary and voluntary delay in the start or completion of important intended tasks despite the recognition that this delay may have negative consequences.